-3.3 Return On Investment
+2.3 Return on Investment

-The investment portfolio shall be designed to obtain the highest available risk-adjusted return.
-The Treasurer shall seek to obtain the highest available return, using authorized investments during budgetary and economic cycles as required by this Policy.
+The investment portfolio shall be designed to obtain the highest available return.
+The Treasurer shall seek to obtain the highest available return, using authorized investments during budgetary and economic cycles as mandated by Section 1.0 of this Policy.

-The rate of return achieved on The Illinois Funds portfolio shall be measured at regular intervals against relevant industry benchmarks, established by the Investment Policy Committee, to determine the effectiveness of investment decisions in meeting investment goals.
+The Treasurer will select accepted industry benchmarks that best reflect The Illinois Funds' portfolio and measure performance against those benchmarks over time.
 The benchmarks shall be reviewed a minimum of every two (2) years to ensure accuracy and relevance.

-3.4 Sustainability
+2.4 Sustainability

 The Treasurer seeks to invest all funds under its control in a manner that provides the highest risk-adjusted investment return using authorized instruments.
-Pursuant to the Illinois Sustainable Investing Act (30 ILCS 238/1 et seq.), the Treasurer shall prudently integrate sustainability factors into its investment decision-making, investment analysis, portfolio construction, risk management, due diligence and investment ownership in order to maximize anticipated financial returns, minimize projected risk, to more effectively execute its fiduciary duty.
-As such, consistent with achieving the foremost investment objectives of the Treasurer set forth herein, the Treasurer and its agents shall prudently integrate sustainability factors into its investment processes.
+To achieve this objective, the Treasurer has a responsibility to recognize and evaluate risk factors that may have a material and relevant financial impact on the safety and/or performance of investments.
+Consistent with achieving the investment objectives set forth herein, the Treasurer and its agents shall prudently integrate sustainability factors into its investment decision-making, investment analysis, portfolio construction, risk management, due diligence and investment ownership in order to maximize anticipated financial returns, minimize projected risk, and more effectively execute its fiduciary duty.

 The sustainability analysis adds an additional layer of rigor to the fundamental analytical approach and helps assess the reliability of future cash flows and debt repayments.
-Similar to financial accounting, sustainability accounting has both confirmatory and predictive value, thus, it can be used to evaluate past performance, future planning, and decision-making.
+Similar to financial accounting, sustainability accounting has both confirmatory and predictive value, thus, it can be used to evaluate past performance and be used for future planning and decision-making.
 As a complement to financial accounting, it provides a more complete view of an investment fund or portfolio company's performance on material factors likely to impact its long-term value.